gitcoinco/MACI_QF/contracts/README.md

 - clr.fund code (https://github.com/clrfund/monorepo)
 - [ctrlc03](https://github.com/ctrlc03) minimalQF code (https://github.com/ctrlc03/minimalQF)

-## README for QFMACI Strategy

 ### Overview

-The QFMACI (Quadratic Funding MACI) strategy is a component of a larger decentralized application designed to facilitate quadratic funding rounds.
+The MACIQF (Quadratic Funding MACI) strategy is a component of a larger decentralized application designed to facilitate quadratic funding rounds.
 Quadratic funding is a democratic allocation mechanism where the amount of funds a project receives is proportional to the square of the sum of the square roots of the contributions it receives.
 This strategy leverages MACI (Minimal Anti-Collusion Infrastructure) to ensure vote privacy and resistance to bribery.

 ### Key Components

-1. **QFMACIBase**: Defines the core logic for the QFMACI strategy, including recipient management, vote tallying, and fund distribution.
+1. **MACIQFBase**: Defines the core logic for the MACIQF strategy, including recipient management, vote tallying, and fund distribution.
-2. **QFMACI**: Extends QFMACIBase and integrates with MACI contracts for secure and private voting.
+2. **MACIQF**: Extends MACIQFBase and integrates with MACI contracts for secure and private voting.
 3. **ClonableMACIFactory**: Factory contract to deploy new MACI instances.
 4. **ClonableMACI**: MACI contract for managing voting sessions.
 5. **Constants and Interfaces**: Shared constants and interface definitions used across the contracts.

 ### Contracts

-#### QFMACIBase
+#### MACIQFBase

 - **Structs**
   - `ApplicationStatus`: Represents the status of an application.